 If you have never seen my presentations I include movie scenes to support my content.
 For instance when I spoke to the Cremation Association I used a scene from “The Bucket List” where the two stars, Jack Nicholson and Morgan Freeman discuss their burial plans. http://youtu.be/OtUoowyCylI For many it was the most targeted point I made about the need for all of us to pre plan our funeral and burial arrangements.
-I have obtained a license from the Motion Picture Licensing Corporation and encourage you to do the same.
-You can learn more about obtaining a license here.

 #3 How do you create those wonderful slides?

 My PowerPoint Slides are visual and compelling.
 I spend a great deal of time ‘entertaining’ my audiences with easy to read, visual, singular points.
 PowerPoint was always intended to be a visual media.
 Some speakers use them instead of newspapers and periodicals and put so much copy on the screen the term ‘death by powerpoint’ was created.